aashishdhawan/aashishdhawan.github.io/_pages/about.md

 I am Aashish Dhawan, iOS Developer currently working as freelance iOS Engineer.
 Even though I studied as Electronics and Telecommunication Engineer I became interested in mobile development back in 2011 and I’ve been doing that since then.
 I’ve worked for companies like [ChaiOne](https://chaione.com) and [moldedbits](http://moldedbits.com).
 I also played an important role in developing iOS SDK for [AppIterate](https://yourstory.com/2015/04/flipkart-acquires-AppIterate/).

-I am using this plaform to share what i learn about mobility and software development.
+I am using this platform to share what i learn about mobility and software development.
 I have interests in reading/writing and photography.

 ## Skills